by Matt Slick

 Angstreich: Yes, that's right

 Matt Slick: Again, all you're doing is offering a subjectivity.
-I'm taking your statement and working with.
+I'm taking your statement and working with it.

 Matt Slick: Now, how do you determine moral truth when one person's subjective experience expression contradicts another's, particularly when both individuals are expressing their subjective opinion on the exact same topic?
 How do you determine truth in that situation?